 - Have you been injured seriously enough to require medical treatment?

-If you are worried a friend or family member is being abused, look for these signs
+Look for these signs if you are worried a friend or family member is being abused

 - Apologising for their partner's unacceptable behaviour

 - Constantly reporting their movements to their partner when away from them